 What type of child accounts does Bank of Scotland offer?

-You can choose between a current account and two different types of savings accounts.
+You can choose between various current account and savings account options.
 More specifically:

 - Current account.
 Available for kids aged 11 to 17, this is a current account for day-to-day spending.
 You can choose between a debit card or a cash card (for cash withdrawals only) and also get a small amount of interest paid on your balance.
 Another interesting feature is the ability to automatically round up transactions and save the spare change (available for kids aged 16 and over).